 A "hazard tree" is a tree that has a structural defect that creates a risk of failure and resulting damage to people or property.

+A “qualified professional” is a biologist trained in the assessment of habitat requirements of the ESA-listed species that overlap with your project’s action area.

 An “appropriate tree” is one that will be the correct size and species for the specific location and that the selected location is appropriate for the selected tree species at maturity.
 An arborist can recommend an appropriate species for replacement.

+An aquatic resource, for the purposes of this opinion, includes: streams, rivers, ponds, lakes, wetlands, estuaries, or bays.
+The marine environment is not considered an aquatic resource, for the purposes of this guidance.

 National Marine Fisheries Service (NMFS).
 2016.
 Endangered Species Act Section 7 Formal Programmatic Biological Opinion and Magnuson-Stevens Fishery Conservation and Management Act Essential Fish Habitat Consultation for the U.S. Department of Housing and Urban Development Housing Programs in Oregon.
 West Coast Region.
 Portland, Oregon.
 July 25, 2016.
 [Insert link to appendices on HUD website or NMFS repository]

 Exceptions include watersheds in: Harney, Klamath, Lake, and Malheur counties.